kyegomez/WARP/README.md

 - **Review and Feedback**: Regularly review commit messages as a team.
 Use this as an opportunity to provide feedback and improve the protocol.

 ### Integration with Development Tools
-- **Automated Checks**: If possible, integrate automated checks in your version control system to ensure that commit messages follow the WASP format.
+- **Automated Checks**: If possible, integrate automated checks in your version control system to ensure that commit messages follow the WARP format.
-- **Documentation**: Include a section in your project’s documentation that describes the WASP protocol and its usage.
+- **Documentation**: Include a section in your project’s documentation that describes the WARP protocol and its usage.
 This is particularly useful for new team members.

 ## Challenges and Solutions

 ### Adoption Resistance
 - **Challenge**: Resistance from team members who are accustomed to a different commit message format.
-- **Solution**: Provide training and demonstrate the benefits of WASP.
+- **Solution**: Provide training and demonstrate the benefits of WARP.
 Encourage open discussion about the format to address concerns.

 ### Ambiguity in Types of Changes
 - **Challenge**: Difficulty in categorizing some changes, leading to ambiguity.